abhijitmahalle/cnn-steering-control/README.md

 2. OpenCV

 ## Instructions to run the code:
-Download the code file and upload it in Google Colab to run it.
+Download the folder and upload it in Google Colab to run it.

 ## Output
 <p align="center">